RETHINKING

 Schools Week examines the growing mass of education reports and commentaries that reveal dissatisfaction with the current system.
 Rethinking Assessment is mentioned alongside Pearson and the IAC as organisations embarking on research, reviews and an exploration of alternatives to the current system….

-Next Generation Schools Conference
+Next Generation Assessment Conference 2025

 CHANGE IS COMING